sables-app/knyt/packages/artisan/README.md

 - **Observable values** – Reactive references that can be subscribed to and updated
 - **Auto-updating derived values** - Computed properties that stay synchronized with their sources
 - **Optimized change handling** - Batches updates efficiently using microtasks
-- **RxJS interoperability** – Seamlessly integrates with RxJS and similar observable libraries
+- **RxJS interoperability** – Smoothly integrates with RxJS and similar observable libraries

 #### Supporting Features